AI experts sharing free tutorials to accelerate your business.

 Product Description Writer

-Write SEO-optimized, conversion-focused product descriptions — including title, bullet features, long-form copy, meta description, and image alt text — tailored to the target ecommerce platform (Shopify, Amazon, Walmart Marketplace, DTC site, etc.) so the product ranks in search, is parseable by AI shopping agents, and converts browsers to buyers.
+Write SEO-optimized, conversion-focused product descriptions — title, bullet features, long-form copy, meta description, image alt text, structured-data attributes, and a conversational-readiness block — tailored to the target ecommerce platform (Shopify, Amazon, Walmart Marketplace, Target+, Etsy, TikTok Shop, DTC site) so the product ranks in search, is parseable by AI shopping agents (Operator, Anthropic Computer Use, Google Agent Protocol, Shopify Agent Commerce), and converts browsers and bots to buyers without tripping platform or legal guardrails.

 Saves ~15 min/productbeginner Claude · ChatGPT · Gemini